Pinnacles National Park Rock Climbing

 Pinnacles National Park is a Bay Area Climber's nightmare or savior, depending one's interest.
 Its close proximity to the South Bay and moderate weather during the Winter months make it very popular with the Bay Area climbing community, but at the same time the area is known for its "less than granite quality" rock.
 Some despise its chossy character, others revel in its history of adventure and "ground up" ethic.

-As a former haunt of some of Yosemite's children of the Golden Age of climbing, the names of Roper, Bridwell, Bates are associated with this area.
+As a former haunt of some of Yosemite's children of the Golden Age of climbing, the names of Roper, Steck, Sacherer, Bridwell, Bates, and Salathe are associated with this area.
 It has bolt-protected face climbs due to the lack of good cracks, as well as more traditional climbs.

 It is important that climbers take note of and respect the seasonal closures due to raptor nesting which run from the day after MLK day in mid-January to early summer.
 Please check the official Pinnacles National Park website, The Friends of Pinnacles website and the MudnCrud forums for the most up to date information on where you can climb during this closure period.
 If in doubt, climb elsewhere.

 A Note on Climbing at Pinnacles from Admin Bruce Hildenbrand: Mountain Project classifies routes as "sport" and "trad."
-It is important to note that what this really refers to is the type of protection you need to bring rather than the abundance of protection.
+It is important to note that what this really refers to is the distance between fixed protection, as well as, the type of protection you need to bring rather than the abundance of protection.
 So, a "sport" route may only require quick draws, but that doesn't mean that there are bolts every 3-4 feet.
 It is critical that climbers using these pages read the entire submission for a route and pay particular attention to the number of bolts per pitch and the length of that pitch.